 (c) the date of enrolment of the enrollee;

-(d) the date on which the enrolment ceases.
+(d) the date on which the enrolment ceases;

+(e) the vaccination status of the enrollee as recorded on the current vaccination status certificate for that enrollee.

 (2) The information referred to in subregulation (1) may be retained in an electronic form but must be able to be reproduced in written form.

+[Regulation 6 amended: Gazette 21 Dec 2018 p.
+4853.]

 7. Period prescribed, for retention of particulars (Act s.
 19(b))

 The particulars recorded in a register under section 19(a) in relation to a particular student are to be retained for 7 years from the day on which the student’s enrolment ceases.